 These pages contain background information on some of the most common medications and therapies used to treat rheumatic disease, such as how they work, common dosages, safety tips, possible side effects, risks and things you should discuss with your health care providers if you are taking or considering these treatments.

-Spanish versions coming soon!
-Our materials have recently been reviewed and updated.
+Spanish versions are available for some items as a pdf; the rest are coming soon!
+Note: our materials have recently been reviewed and updated.
 As part of this process, the pages are being re-translated to reflect any

-changes that have been made and should be available by the end of August.
-Until this time, the old Spanish versions are available by request.
-Please email firstname.lastname@example.org for assistance.
+changes that have been made and the updated versions will be available soon.
+Please email email@example.com for assistance.